Why Decentralized Apps Are Needed and How They Work

 Blockchain platforms that support smart contracts

-In order to develop decentralized applications, you need an idea, experienced programmers, and a blockchain platform that supports smart contracts.
+In order to develop decentralized apps, you need an idea, experienced programmers, and a blockchain platform that supports smart contracts.
 Here are the most popular platforms:

 • Ethereum — the first blockchain platform that contributed to the development of smart contracts and created the Solidity programming language for writing them.
 Despite the fact that competitors already offer increased productivity, speed, and even more convenient development environments, Ethereum remains the leader of created tokens and working dApps.